Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A statement of your interest in the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Here is an example of how to write a resume:
+Here’s an example of how to write a resume:

 Dear [Hiring Manager’s Name],

-I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-Being highly skilled and experienced person in your field I am convinced that I would be an ideal candidate to be considered for this job.
+I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+I am highly skilled and experienced [Your profession], I believe I would be the perfect candidate to be considered for this job.

-Thank you for taking a look at my application.
-I am looking forward receiving your feedback.
+Thank you for your consideration of my application.
+I am looking forward to hearing from you.

 Sincerely,